postcss/postcss-bem-linter/README.md

 - `'bem'`, as defined [here](https://en.bem.info/tools/bem/bem-naming/).

 You can use a preset pattern and its options in two ways:
-- pass the preset's name as the first argument, and, if needed, an `options` object as the second, e.g. `bemLinter('suit', { namespace: 'twt' })`.
+- Pass the preset's name as the first argument, and, if needed, an `options` object as the second, e.g. `bemLinter('suit', { namespace: 'twt' })`.
-- pass an object as the first and only argument, with the preset's name as the `preset` property and, if needed, `presetOptions`, e.g. `bemLinter({ preset: 'suit', presetOptions { namespace: 'twt' })`.
+- Pass an object as the first and only argument, with the preset's name as the `preset` property and, if needed, `presetOptions`, e.g. `bemLinter({ preset: 'suit', presetOptions: { namespace: 'twt' })`.

-**`'suit'` is the default pattern**; so if you do not pass any `pattern` argument, SUIT conventions will be enforced.
+**`'suit'` is the default pattern; so if you do not pass any `pattern` argument, SUIT conventions will be enforced.**

 #### Custom Patterns

-You can define a custom pattern by passing as your first and only argument an object with the following properties:
+You can define a custom pattern by passing as your first and only argument *an object with the following properties*:

 - `componentName` (optional): A regular expression describing valid component names.
   Default is `/[-_a-zA-Z0-9]+/`.